find your perfect postgrad program

 Engineers and engineering students agree that pursuing a masters can give graduates an advantage.
 One student noted that, “A graduate degree hasn’t always been necessary for engineers, but the evolution of engineering education over the past decades has changed the professional outlook.”

-Electrical Engineering graduate case study
+Electrical engineering graduate case study

-Luis Medina, an MSc in Electrical Engineering graduate, knows firsthand how beneficial the degree is.
+Electrical engineering student case studyLuis Medina, an electrical engineering graduate, knows first-hand how beneficial the degree is.
 He says, “It was the best thing I ever did.
 Before getting my masters, I was working in the field, but I was looking for more responsibility at work and being able to get involved in some specialised projects in networking.
 After getting my masters, I was able to use that knowledge and start leading teams in network projects.”

-Electrical Engineers salaries in UK
+Electrical engineers salaries in UK

 FInd postgraduate programs in ELECTRICAL ENGINEERING